 We’ll do this for you, too, by including everything from cleaning and rehab expenses to real estate agent commissions and closing fees.

 Your best option for receiving the highest return from the sale of your home may be to sell it directly to us for cash with zero fees.
-After all, as home-buying specialists, we can pay a fair price, close on the date that works for you, and handle all of the cleaning, rehabbing, commission, and closing costs ourselves.
+After all, as home-buying specialists, we can pay a fair price, close on the date that works for you, and handle all of the cleanings, rehabbing, commission, and closing costs ourselves.

 If, however, it looks like selling on the open market with a real estate agent is the way to go, we’ll not only make that recommendation, we’ll make sure you’re set up with the right people.
 Regardless, we’ll help you find the most cost-effective way to move forward.
 Sometimes, for the best service, you don’t have to pay a thing!

 What is Shrinkflation?
 Impact on Home Values